What is my tax filing status?

 - Qualifying widow(er)

-The standard deduction for tax year 2020 depends on your status, and are as follows:
+The standard deduction for the 2025 tax year depends on your filing status.
+Here are the updated amounts:

-- Qualifying widow(er): $24,800 – Qualifying widow(er)s can only claim the same standard deduction as married taxpayers filing jointly for two years after the death of their spouse.
+Qualifying widow(er)s can only claim the same standard deduction as married taxpayers filing jointly for two years following the death of their spouse.

-As you can see, if you qualify as a head of household rather than single filer, you can reduce your taxable income for 2020 by $6,250.
+For example, if you qualify as a head of household instead of a single filer, you can reduce your taxable income by $7,300 more in 2025.

 Determining marital status for filing taxes: